TopScrech/SafariCover/README.md

 SafariCover is a Swift package that provides an easy-to-use interface for displaying web content within your iOS app using the Safari View Controller.
 This package allows developers to quickly and easily add in-app browsing functionality to their apps, without having to deal with complex webview implementations

 ### Features:
-- Supports iOS 14.0 and later
+- Ready to use on iOS 14.0 and later.
+Supports iPadOS and macOS as well
 - Offers a view modifier that enables full-screen Safari browsing with a single line of code
 - Handles common Safari View Controller features, such as navigation buttons and status bar styling, automatically
 - Compatible with multiple URL schemes, including HTTP, HTTPS, and custom app-specific schemes